openjdk/jmc/agent/README.md

 # The JMC Agent
-The JMC agent is an agent currently under development to add JFR instrumentation declaratively to a running program.
+The JMC agent allows users to add JFR instrumentation declaratively to a running program.
 The agent can, for example, be used to add flight recorder events to third party code for which the source is not available.

 To build the agent you will need a JDK 7 or later.
 To run the agent, a JDK 7 or later will be needed as well.